vasim07/trainingMaterial/README.md

 # Training Material
-I use these presentation when conducting trainings on data analysis using R tidyverse.
+Used this presentation while training tidyverse.